angelicakadja/Instalando_Git_Windows/.github/ISSUE_TEMPLATE/feature_request.md

 ---

----
-Name: Your name
-About the application: Suggest an idea for this project
-Title: Problem title

----

 **Is your feature request related to an issue?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I didn't understand how [...]